tobyweston/essential_acceptance_testing/manuscript/part2/pitfalls.md

-## I can't tell how the system should behave (organisation)
+## Users can't tell how the system should behave

+(shared memory)

-## I can't tell if feature x is already implemented (organisation)
+## Users can't tell if feature x is already implemented

 ## Tests repeat steps from other tests as part of their scenario

-## My acceptance test suite takes forever to run
+## The acceptance test suite takes forever to run

-## I get randomness in tests
+## Intermittent failures in tests

+Randomness / flickering behaviour.